 Of course, you can!
-Simply soak 1/2 cup (125 ml) dry beans of your choice overnight, then add them to a saucepan and cover with water.
+Soak 1/2 cup (125 ml) of dry beans of your choice overnight, then add them to a saucepan and cover with water.
 Bring to a boil, then simmer the beans until tender, 45 minutes to 2 hours, depending on the variety.
 Drain and add to the winter minestrone when the recipe says to add in the canned beans.

 Easy peasy!
 Simply omit the pancetta and parmesan from the recipe, and make sure to use vegetable broth.
 Serve vegan winter minestrone sprinkled with nutritional yeast for a lovely boost in flavor.

 Tell me how you liked it!
 Leave a comment or take a picture and tag it with @foodnouveau on Instagram.

 This site is a participant in the Amazon Associates Program, an affiliate advertising program designed to provide a means for the site to earn fees by linking to Amazon and affiliated sites.

 If you click on an affiliate link, I may earn advertising or referral fees if you make a purchase through such links, at no extra cost to you.
 This helps me creating new content for the blog–so thank you!
 Learn more about advertising on this site by reading my Disclosure Policy.

 Author: Marie Asselin